Peace Mala

 Peace Mala (The Peace Mala Project for Global Citizenship and World Peace), is a British registered charity based in Morriston in Swansea, Wales dedicated to fostering inter-cultural, inter-faith tolerance, and promoting international humans rights and dignity.
 According to Peace Mala's memorandum, the project aims to "advance the education of the public in global citizenship" and to "promote human rights as set out in the Universal Declaration of Human Rights and subsequent United Nations conventions and declarations".

-Peace Mala is an educational project which provides resources to schools and community groups.
-The symbolic double rainbow Peace Mala bracelet is one such resource, either provided pre-made, or through kits encouraging to schools and groups to create their own whilst contemplating the various world faiths and lessons represented by each bead.
+Peace Mala is an educational project that provides resources to schools and community groups.
+The symbolic double rainbow Peace Mala bracelet is one such resource, either provided pre-made, or through kits encouraging schools and groups to create their own whilst contemplating the various world faiths and lessons represented by each bead.

 Peace Mala focuses on the Golden Rule: "Treat others as you would wish them to treat you".

 History

 Peace Mala was founded in 2002 by Pam Evans MBE, former Head of the Department of Religious Studies at Coedcae Comprehensive School in Llanelli, Carmarthenshire, Wales.
 The idea arose from class discussions about the contribution of the "9/11" attacks in New York to Islamophobia, racism, religious intolerance and fundamentalism worldwide, as well as local effects exemplified by the experience of the student Imran Sheikh: "I suffered from racist taunts and our local mosque was attacked following September 11 and that is when the Peace Mala all started".
 In 2005 Evans gave up her position as Head of Department at Coedcae School to focus on her work with Peace Mala.
 On 16 November 2006, (25th Shawwal 1427 AH), Evans was awarded the Noble Soul Award 2006 in recognition of her outstanding contribution to challenging Islamophobia in schools.
 The award was presented by RAHMA (Racial Attacks and Harassment Monitoring Association) on the International Day of Peace.